 One of the joys of management is getting to promote someone internally.
 Aside from being less hassle than hiring externally, promoting from within is an opportunity to reward someone’s hard work.
 But what about when your star candidate declines your generous offer?
 A high-performing worker turning down a leadership position isn’t unheard of, so you need to be prepared for the eventuality.

 Why would someone turn down a leadership role?

 There are plenty of reasons why someone might refuse a promotion, like stress, self-doubt, or a lack of fair compensation.
-All of these reasons can also be applied to employees who are specifically turning down a leadership position (even lack of fair compensation, although it’s hard to imagine being made a manager and not getting a raise).
+All of these reasons can also be applied to employees who are specifically turning down a leadership position.

 If anything, these issues are worse for people being offered leadership roles.
 Managers are often expected to go the extra mile as proof of commitment, such as working overtime.
-In fact, research from TUC has previously found that managers in various sectors work a significant number of unpaid additional hours each week.
+In fact, research from TUC previously found that managers work a significant number of unpaid additional hours each week.
 The only non-management professionals to do more unpaid work were teachers.

-So, even if your employee has accepted a non-management-based promotion in the past, don’t just assume they’ll be happy to roll up the corporate ramp.
+So, even if your employee accepted a non-management-based promotion in the past, don’t assume they’ll agree again.